 The table below shows the breakdown in the number of carbs in a Neapolitan Margherita pizza:

-From the table, we can see that there are around 73g of carbs in a Neapolitan Margherita pizza.
+After doing a quick calculation based on the amount of flour in a pizza (150g), there are around 108g of carbs in a Neapolitan Margherita pizza.

 As we can see, essentially all the carbs come from the dough.
 Unfortunately, there isn’t really a way to limit the carbs in Neapolitan pizza.
 Other than by eating less!
 Boooo!